Filed under: Breads / Quick Breads

 • Bake for about 50-70 minutes, if your loaf pan is on the large side it may bake quicker (check it at 45) if it’s small it might take the full hour.
 My 8.5x4.5 took 60 minutes total.
 When a cake tester comes out clean from the center it’s done.

-• Let it cool in the pan for a few minutes then use the sling to take it out.
+• Let it cool in the pan for a few minutes then use the sling to take it out and cool on a cooling rack.

-• Banana breads get better with time so while absolutely delicious warm, it’ll also be soft and even more moist the next day.
+• This bread isn't a high riser but it will be moist!
+Banana breads get better with time so while absolutely delicious warm, it’ll also be soft and even more moist the next day.

 Notes